 Start at Hopworks Urban Brewery in SE Portland, known locally simply as HUB.
 Portland’s premier bike brewery, HUB offers over 135 bike parking spots combined, locks inside in case you forget yours, and a bike canopy above the bar.

-With plenty of vegan and gluten free options and fabulous happy hour deals, there is something for everyone.
+With plenty of vegan and gluten-free options and fabulous happy hour deals, there is something for everyone.
 The company used salvaged and recycled materials in the construction of their pubs and equipment as much as possible and publishes an annual sustainability report, publicly available.
 Further, HUB is a Certified B Corporation and donates 1% of their Powell Blvd pint proceeds to local non-profits.

 From Hopworks, take the short ride to Gigantic Brewing.
 Tucked away in an industrial section of SE Portland, Gigantic makes some of the best beer in Portland.
-The tiny location is packed year round and provides two bike parking corrals to house the abundance of folks who swing by on two wheels.
+The tiny location is packed year-round and provides two bike parking corrals to house the abundance of folks who swing by on two wheels.

 Most of the beer brewed by Gigantic is seasonal and therefore limited.
-Many times, the brewers make one one keg of beer, so when it’s gone, it’s gone.
+Many times, the brewers make one keg of beer, so when it’s gone, it’s gone.
 With the production of each beer, the brewery partners with artists and provides them creative liberty to design the labels for the bottles.

 Bring your own picnic or enjoy a taco from the food cart next door.
 Don’t ask the bar to turn the TV to any sport other than Timbers matches, ‘cause they won’t do it.

-Sample the Ginormous Imperial IPA, available year round, thanks to the request of patrons begging for the ultimate Imperial IPA.
+Sample the Ginormous Imperial IPA, available year-round, thanks to the request of patrons begging for the ultimate Imperial IPA.

-Next, head to Basecamp Brewing in the heart of SE Portland.
-Dedicated to the adventure junkies craving a beer after an exhausting day in the mountains or surfing at the coast, Basecamp provides delicious brews to quench that thirst.
+They were dedicated to the adventure junkies craving a beer after an exhausting day in the mountains or surfing at the coast, Basecamp provides delicious brews to quench that thirst.
 The company’s use of aluminum 22oz bottles allows outdoor enthusiasts to carry their beer without having to worry about their favorite beverage weighing them down or breaking.

 The tap room designed its tables from fallen and salvaged timber mounted to basalt from a friend’s local quarry.
 Stunning photographs behind the bar encourage daydreaming of the next adventure as you select your pint.
-Table tops include maps of nearby forest playgrounds and the ceiling displays constellations glowing in the sky.
+Tabletops include maps of nearby forest playgrounds and the ceiling displays constellations glowing in the sky.
 Basecamp partnered with two food carts, Gonzo and KOI Fuision to provide excellent food to its customers.